 The process of app evolution can be separated into the following phases:

 - Phase 1: Development of the first app version.
-This milestone includes design creation, coding the feature, quality assurance, etc. As well, the app architecture is organized for subsequent project versions including components such as hosting, proper server capabilities, databases, different supporting libraries, etc.
+This milestone includes design creation, coding the feature, quality assurance, etc. As well, the app architecture is organized for subsequent project versions including components such as using knownhost unmanaged vps to offer proper server capabilities, privacy, databases, different supporting libraries, etc.

 - Phase 2: Ongoing app development.
 This phase refers to the necessary app updates, implementation of new features, app maintenance, bug fixes, and more.

 Some of the elements, especially those that fall into the app architecture and ongoing development categories, can sometimes be undervalued or simply hidden from the client’s eye.
 This may cause confusion among clients, as these parts impact the cost to build an app noticeably.